-The Constitution compels government to take reasonable measures within its means to ensure that all South Africans have access to adequate housing, healthcare, education, food, water and social security.

-For local government to play its part in achieving this, chapter 5 of the Municipal Systems Act provides that municipalities must undertake developmentally oriented planning.
-This the City of Cape Town does diligently in the form of its Integrated Development Plan (IDP).
-We are proud that our IDP remains the strategic driver of both our budget and our performance management system.
-In this way, we pursue real development and opportunities, and also offer civil society the opportunity to measure our progress against our IDP targets.
+The Constitution requires governments to ensure, as far as possible through available means, that all South Africans are able to access adequate housing, healthcare, education, food, water and social security.
+For local government to play its part in achieving this, chapter 5 of the Municipal Systems Act states that municipalities must undertake developmentally oriented planning.
+The City of Cape Town implements this in the form of its Integrated Development Plan (IDP), which remains the strategic driver of both our budget and performance management systems.
+This aims to facilitate meaningful development and opportunity, while providing civil society a way to measure our progress in achieving the IDP targets.